taiwotman/flasklogin_neo4j/README.md

 2. The database is stored in the Neo4j import directory.

-3. For test purpose, a dashboard for Patient Sentiment Analtytics Dashboard is provided, with empty data - modify code to fit your usecase
+3. For test purpose, a dashboard for Patient Sentiment Analtytics Dashboard is provided  with the data.
+You will need to modify code to fit your usecase using your own data.

-4. [Bokeh](https://pypi.org/project/bokeh/) is used for the sentiment analtytic dashboard.
+4. [Bokeh](https://pypi.org/project/bokeh/) is used for the sentiment analyttic dashboard.

 ### References
 Birchard, T.(2019), “Using Flask-Login to Handle User Accounts”.
 Retrieved from https://hackersandslackers.com/flask-login-user-authentication, and GITHUB: https://github.com/toddbirchard/flasklogin-tutorial